Claim Compensation for American Airlines Delayed Flights

 6. The app will get back to you within 48 hours with new information

-Once you get your answer back from AA, if you’re still unhappy with the results, DoNotPay can help you take the case further by creating a legal dispute in small claims court.
+Once you get your answer back from AA, if you’re still unhappy with the results, DoNotPay can help you take the case further by creating a dispute in small claims court.

 How often does American Airlines delay or cancel flights?